Quantitative vs. Qualitative Business Research

 - How long are visitors staying on your website, and from which page are they exiting?

-Perhaps most importantly, because quantitative research is mathematically based, it’s statistically valid, which means you can use its findings to make predictions about where your business is headed.
+Most importantly, because quantitative research is mathematically based, it’s statistically valid.
+This means you can use its findings to make predictions about where your business is headed.

 Qualitative research isn’t so much about numbers as it is about people — and their opinions about your business.
 Typically conducted by asking questions either one-on-one or to groups of people, qualitative research can help you define problems and learn about customers' opinions, values and beliefs.
 Because qualitative research generally involves smaller sample sizes than quantitative research, it’s not meant to be used to predict future performance; rather, it gives you an anecdotal look into your business